 beach and the

-headland is a small four wheel drive track up the hill to some Second
+headland is a track up the hill to some Second

-World War relics, and later the mouth of Jardine
+World War relics, and another, longer one, to the mouth of Jardine

 the first community you come to is the Aboriginal community of Injinoo

-- the oldest of all in the Northern Peninsula area.
+- the oldest of all in the Northern Peninsula Area.
+You can

 Injinoo, the road is sealed and you drive past another Aboriginal

 small community with a nice beach with red sand

 and blue waters.
 After Umagico the road continues to the largest

 Bamaga - the largest community in the Northern Peninsula Area, but one